Ethnic groups in Baltimore: Pacific Islanders

 There are few Pacific Islanders in Baltimore.
 In 2000 the Pacific Islander community only numbered 1,028 people, less than 1% of the city's population.
 In the same year speakers of Pacific Island languages were the twentieth largest group of language speakers in the city.

 Fijians

-In September 2014, immigrants from Fiji were the one-hundredth and fourth largest foreign-born population in Baltimore.
+In 2011, immigrants from Fiji were the one hundred and fourteenth largest foreign-born population in Baltimore.

 Native Hawaiians

 The Native Hawaiian community in Baltimore is small and numbers only 285 people as of the year 2000.

 Guamanians or Chamorro

 In 2000, the Guamanian and Chamorro community in Baltimore is very small, numbering only 292 people.

 Samoans

 In 2000, the tiny Samoan community in Baltimore numbers only 180 people.
-This makes Samoans the smallest ethnic group in Baltimore for which data exists.

 West Indians

 There were 17,141 West Indian Americans in the Baltimore metropolitan area in 2000.
 This count excludes Caribbean people from Hispanic countries, such as Puerto Rico, the Dominican Republic, and Cuba, however, if included the Caribbean population would be about 23,000.
 In the same year Baltimore's West Indian population was 6,597, 1% of the city's population.

 In 1994, there were 30,000 West Indians in the Greater Baltimore area.

 An annual Baltimore Caribbean Carnival Festival is held in Druid Hill Park.
 The festival attracts around 20–25,000 people and includes food, music, and a parade.
 The event has been held since 1981 when it was formed by the West Indian Association of Maryland, an organization for people of West Indian or Guyanese descent.

 By proclamation of Baltimore Mayor Kurt L. Schmoke, September 10–12 have been designated as "West Indian/Caribbean Days".

-Jamaicans, Trinidadians and Tobagonians, and Haitians were the largest non- Hispanic Caribbean populations.
-In September 2014, immigrants from the West Indies, other than Jamaicans, Trinidadians and Tobagonians, and Haitians, were the sixty-eighth largest foreign-born population in Baltimore.
+In 2011, Jamaicans, Trinidadians and Tobagonians, and Haitians were the largest non-Hispanic Caribbean populations.
+Immigrants from the West Indies not otherwise specified were the sixty-eighth largest foreign-born population in Baltimore.
+(Several specific West Indian countries of birth were separately listed.)